othneildrew/Best-README-Template/BLANK_README.md

 ## Roadmap

-See the [open issues (link to this repository)](https://github.com/protacon/repo/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/protacon/repo/issues) for a list of proposed features (and known issues).

 ## Contributing